What is tungsten?

-Tungsten (W) is a chemical element or strong, silvery transition metal of Group 6 (VIB) of the periodic table, used for making steel and lamp filaments due to its hardness.
+Tungsten is a chemical element or strong, silvery transition metal of Group 6 (VIB) of the periodic table with symbol W and atomic number 74.
+It is used for making steel and lamp filaments due to its hardness.
 The symbol of tungsten is derived from the name Wolfram which is still used in some literature.

 The atomic number of tungsten is 74 and electronic configuration [Xe] 4f14 5d4 6s2.
 It is the last metal in the third transition series in which all the d-electrons participate metallic bonding.